 Visit the Department of Justice website for a list of approved credit counseling agencies in your area.

 The bottom line

-You may find legitimate credit repair services that comply with CROA standards.
-But whether they are legitimate or not, no company can legally do any work for you that you couldn’t do yourself for free.
+There are legitimate credit repair companies that comply with CROA standards.
+That said, no company can legally do anything you couldn’t do yourself for free.
 Filing disputes with the credit bureaus and exercising good credit habits are the best ways to repair your credit.

 If you want third-party help to address your credit issues, consider working with a nonprofit credit counseling service, which will likely provide more value than a credit repair company.